-At Laurel House, we provide face-to-face and online counselling to adults and children effected by sexual assault.
+At Laurel House, we provide face-to-face and online counselling to adults and children affected by sexual assault.

-We are covering the North and North West of Tasmania.
+We are covering North and North West of Tasmania.

 We have offices in Launceston, Devonport and Burnie.

-Our counsellors provide face-to-face outreach services in Beaconsfield, George Town and the East Coast.
+Our counsellors provide face-to-face outreach services across North, NorthWest, the East Coast and the West Coast

 What is counselling at Laurel House?